inventory management

 • Automatically generates your COGS calculation based on your sales data, so you don’t need to do any manual calculations

-• Keeps track of your “asset until sold” value for you, and updates it dynamically as sales are made
+• Keeps track of your “asset until sold” value for you, and updates it dynamically as you make each sale

-• Lets you see at a glance which materials were used in each product, and how much of the total cost was attributed to materials
+• Lets you see at a glance which materials went into each product, and how much of the total cost each one contributed

 If you’d like to try out Craftybase for yourself, you can sign up for a free 14-day trial.
 No credit card required.